 India: the jewel of the British Empire.
 While Britain colonized this vast country throughout the 19th century, a large part of travelers and colonists suffered from malaria.
 The fever has a history of ravaging scores of Europeans, but in the 17th century the Spanish discovered that indigenous peoples in present-day Peru used a bark to treat various fevers.
-A bark stolen off the cinchona tree became a favored treatment for malaria in Europe.
+A stolen cinchona bark became a favored treatment for malaria in Europe.
 It was soon learned that it not only treated malaria, it worked preventatively.

 The active ingredient within the bark, quinine, became a powerful weapon for the British Empire, as it allowed its soldiers to rule in distant lands.
 However, there was one problem.
 Quinine powder was intensely bitter and hard to swallow.
 Naturally, the Brits diluted it in sugar water and “tonic water” in its earliest form was born.